 Grammatical gender is born out of historical evolution as opposed to our primary experience of the world.
 Considering the world’s linguistic diversity, grammatical gender isn’t perceived in the same way from country to country.
 Both Hungarian and Finnish completely lack grammatical gender, while English holds gender pronouns for people and lumps everyone else into a universal ‘it’.

-Historically, students of English grammar have been encouraged to use the ‘masculine rule’ when referring to a hypothetical person who could be either male or female – ‘he,’ ‘him,’ and ‘his’ would be the appropriate pronouns.
+Historically, students of English grammar have been encouraged to use the ‘masculine rule’ when referring to a hypothetical person who could be either male or female; ‘he’, ‘him’ and ‘his’ would be the appropriate pronouns for both genders.
 Most recently, the use of ‘one’ or ‘he/she’ have been used as generic personal pronouns in an attempt to make the language less sexist.

-In the last five years, the ubiquitous ‘they’ is the favoured singular epicene pronoun.
-While many grammarians may hate the use of ‘they’ as a singular pronoun, it’s a word that’s fast becoming more common with younger generations as well as copy editors alike.
+In the last five years, the ubiquitous ‘they’ has become the most favoured singular epicene pronoun.
+While many grammarians hate the use of ‘they’ as a singular pronoun, it’s a word that’s fast becoming more common with younger generations as well as copy editors alike.

 In fact, the American Copy Editors Society, the Chicago Manual of Style and the Associated Press have all updated their style guides to include the use of ‘they’, ‘them’ and ‘their’ to be acceptable in limited cases as a singular or gender-neutral pronoun when alternative wording is overly awkward or clumsy.